visivo-io/visivo/mkdocs/getting_started.md

 ```
 _Note: Visivo requires Python 10.
 You may need to create a virtual environment using python 10 to run visivo_

+# Using `visivo init`

+To quickly create the files you need to get up and running, you can run `visivo init` and that will create a `project folder`, `visivo_project.yml`, and `profile.yml` with skeleton of entries to get you started.
+To learn more about how to extend those files, read the `Manual Setup` section below.

+# Manual Setup

 ## Create a `visivo_project.yml` file
 The `visivo_project.yml` is a special file that visivo uses for your project configurations.
 You will want to put the file at the root directory where you want your project to live.
 If you are using dbt, this will likely in the same folder as the `dbt_project.yml` file.